-Addressing security incidents is an important aspect of cyber defense.
+Addressing EDR cybersecurity incidents is an important aspect of cyber defense.
 Having the right tools is necessary to quickly and effectively contain a threat and eliminate it from your network.

 The key objective of any incident remediation plan is to resume operations as soon as possible so the business can continue doing revenue-creating activities.
 While your team can always investigate the incident right away and accurately, your top priority should be your core business.

 However, doing a precise analysis of your threats is still ideal as it can help improve your cybersecurity posture in the long term.
 That’s why it’s recommended to use a suitable cybersecurity tool that can cover the threat analysis task.
 What tool do we mean?
 An EDR cybersecurity solution!